Jotayk/jotayk.github.io/README.md

 ### 3. Create the Jekyll Configuration File
 1. Open VS Code to your project's directory.
 2. Create a new file in this directory called `_config.yml`.
    1. GitHub Pages automatically uses Jekyll to generate static websites from Markdown files.
-   2. This config file is used to tell GitHub how to create your static website using Jekyll.
+This config file is used to tell GitHub how to create your static website using Jekyll.
-   3. Andrew Etter explains that static website are a fast, simple, portable, and secure solution for displaying changing information to the public.
+   3. Andrew Etter explains that static websites are a fast, simple, portable, and secure solution for displaying changing information to the public.
 When compared to PDFs, static websites are much easier to maintain, update, and distribute.
 Using a generator like Jekyll can simplify the process of creating such a website by translating lightweight Markdown into a web page.
 3. Put the following lines in the `_config.yml` file:
     ```yaml
     remote_theme: daattali/beautiful-jekyll@5.0.0